Monday, December 23, 2024

 The Ministry of Digital Development and the Ministry of Defense have created a working group on the construction of fortifications.
 Wasn't it too late to make this decision?

-There are many things you can say “is it too late?”
+About many things you can say “is it too late?”
 Do we need fortifications, including on the line of contact?
 Certainly.
 Do we need to cover cities and strategic targets in the Sumy, Chernihiv, and Kharkov regions, where possible enemy attacks are possible?
 Certainly.
-They do something - it’s wonderful.
+They do something great.
 The main thing is that money is not stolen.

 Could this news indicate that in 2024 Ukraine is preparing, first of all, for defense, and not for active offensive actions?